JohannesLorenz/lmms-wiki/Submitting-a-patch.md

 ```

 ### Contributing your changes
-(TODO: write down what exactly has to be done)

-In order for your changes to be merged into the official repository, you should create a pull request.
-You can find instructions on this topic in GitHubs article [Using Pull Requests](https://help.github.com/articles/using-pull-requests).
+Pull requests request the admins to pull from your branch.
+For more help, read [this github article](https://help.github.com/articles/using-pull-requests).

+You need to do these steps:
+* Go to your projects github site
+* Click on "Pull Requests"
+* Hit "New pull request"
+* Check whether the diffs make sense
+* Click on "Click here to create a pull request for this comparison"
+* Click on "Send pull request"

 ### Further commits
 Later on, if you want to make another commit, you must first (preferably